malmanigit/muSim/docs/source/task_information.rst

 **frame_repeat**

-The frames/timepoints for which the same action should be repeated during training of the agent
+The frames/timepoints for which the same action should be repeated during training of the muSim controller.

 For finer movements user smaller frame_repeat.
-However, it will also increase the training time
+However, it will also sharply increase the training time.

 **n_fixedsteps**

 Number of fixedsteps in the beginning of the simulation.
-The target will remain at kinematic[timestep=0] for n_fixedsteps
+The target will remain at kinematic[timestep=0] for n_fixedsteps.

 If a good initial position is found using CMA-ES / IK Optimization, n_fixedsteps = 25 is a good estimate.
-Otherwise increase

-if the starting reward does not increase with the training iterations.
+Otherwise increase if the starting reward does not increase with the training iterations.

 **timestep_limit**